TDEE Calculator

 Related Tools

-- Enter Your Personal Details: Fill in your current age, gender, weight, and height.
+- Enter Your Details: Input age, gender, weight, and height.

 How do I calculate my actual TDEE?

-A TDEE calculator provides a highly accurate estimate based on scientific formulas.
-To find your 'actual' or true TDEE, you would need to meticulously track your calorie intake and weight for 2-4 weeks.
-If your weight remains stable, your average daily calorie intake is your actual TDEE.
-This calculator gives you the best possible starting point without this manual effort.
+Calculators provide a scientific estimate.
+To find your "true" biological TDEE, you must track your calorie intake and body weight daily for two weeks.
+If your weight remains stable, your average daily intake during that period is your actual TDEE.

 Which TDEE calculator is most accurate?